Led by a no-frills coach, the San Antonio Spurs have long stated the regular season means little to them.

 The rematch brought out a raucous sold-out crowd and sparked high emotions from both teams.
 Players dived recklessly for loose balls and yelled at officials, while Popovich often screamed at his own players.

-"We needed a game like this," Manu Ginobili said.
+"We needed a game like this," said Manu Ginobili, who contributed 6 points and dished out 4 assists in 20 minutes.
 "We've been talking (about it) all season long.
 Our record was probably 1-10, 1-8 or something like that against the top four teams in the league.
 So we needed a big one, and today we played well. .
 It's one of those wins that really gets you going."

 Tony Parker scored 17 points, including 14 in a wild first half, Boris Diaw added 16 and Kawhi Leonard had 11 for the Spurs (45-16), which has won five straight.